MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-5.md

 Now that you have these powerful new features running locally, you can publish them to your website to be consumed as a PWA.

-1. In Visual studio choose Project > Publish... or right click on Microsoft.Knowzy.WebApp and publish
+1. In Visual studio choose Project > Publish... or right click on Microsoft.Knowzy.WebApp and publish.

     ![publish screen from vs](../media/Picture13.jpg)